bec-archer/SR80-Manuals/user-manual.md

 #### Photo Required

+**You need at least one photo taken during the current repair round before you can mark it Done.** The photo must be taken **after the item entered In Progress** for this round — photos taken before the tech grabbed the item (damage shots from intake, customer-handoff shots, etc.) don't satisfy the requirement.
+The system tracks when In Progress started, and the gate looks for at least one photo created after that point.
+If a test fails and the item goes back to a fresh repair round, a new photo is required for that round too.

-**You need at least one photo on the item before you can mark it Done.** Any photo counts — a shot of the damage when you first opened it up, an in-progress photo, or a photo of the new materials laid out.
-The point is that there's always a visual record of the work for this item, not strictly a materials shot.
+Any qualifying photo counts — an in-progress shot, a photo of the disassembled parts, or a photo of the new materials laid out.
+The point is that there's always a visual record of the work for *this* round of the repair, not just a leftover from intake.

 You'll see an orange **"PHOTO REQUIRED"** card above the Repair Checklist header for the entire time the item is In Progress (until you mark it Ready for Testing).
 It stays up the whole time as a reminder — it doesn't disappear after your first photo, because most techs shoot a damage photo first and the materials shot (if it makes sense for the job) usually comes later.
-Take photos throughout the repair as it makes sense; the orange card just reminds you that the item won't be ready for Done until something is on the photo strip.
+Take photos throughout the repair as it makes sense; the orange card just reminds you that the item won't be ready for Done until something has been shot during this round.

 To take a photo, use the regular **Camera** or **Library** buttons in the photo strip on the left (under the hero photo).
 Photos appear in the photo grid as normal — there's no special tag or category for the "Done gate" photo, it's just any photo on the item.